 Networking can be defined as a supportive system of sharing information and services among individuals and groups having a common interest.
 In this case, successful networking means being referred to two or more people through a business or social connection.
 In our view, the best networkers always give back - it's a two way process that we like to call "net-weaving".
 And it's not just about finding a new job - being employed doesn't mean you should forget about networking.
 A personal network is an invaluable survival tool made up of relationships that should be strengthened and developed on a regular basis.
 A strong personal network can make the difference between success and failure in your professional and personal life.
 If you're having difficulties developing a personal network, explore some of the many networking sites that allow you to connect with others via their personal networks.

-, do you have a big interview coming up?
-Download this PDF ﬁle for some tips and tricks that will help you be at the top
+With the Preston Human Capitial Group interview preparation guide.
+Download this PDF ﬁle for some tips and tricks that will help you be at the top of your game!